BlockScope/blockscope/www-hakyll/static/cv/index.md

 * Develop a cache for weather data observations.
 * Develop an algorithm in F# for detecting rainfall time series.

-*C++, C#, LINQ to SQL, F#, ASP.NET 4.0, SQL Server 2008, SQL Server Reporting Services 2005, WPF, SOAP & WCF, ClickOnce, XML, XSD, Visual Studio 2008 & 2010, SQL Server Management Studio, Mercurial, FogBugz, NAnt, Mage, Red-Gate SQL Compare, Red-Gate SQL Data Compare.*

 ## [Waimakariri District Council](http://www.waimakariri.govt.nz)

-`2007/12-2010/04`

-The council intranet site for logging public submissions and scheduling hearings.

-* Port the website site from PHP to ASP.NET.
+`2007/12-2010/04` Port the council's site for logging public submissions and scheduling hearings from PHP to ASP.NET, allocate submitters to hearing times and layout reoprts.
-* Develop a user control (ASCX) for allocating submitters to hearing times.
-* Layout reports with SSRS to word output.
-* Upgrade from ASP.NET Webforms to MVC3.

-*C#, LINQ to SQL, ASP.NET 3.5 & 4.0, SQL Server 2005.*

 ## [The Nutricentre](http://www.nutricentre.com)